Given their differences, choosing between Google Cloud Platform (GCP) and Thunder Compute should be easy:

 The difference becomes crystal clear when you look at pricing.

-GCP charges around $11 per hour for each H100 GPU when you factor in the required VM costs (prices vary based on several factors including region and demand).
-Their eight-GPU H100 instances run about $88.49 per hour.
-For A100 80GB instances, you're looking at roughly $3 to $4 per GPU hour depending on the machine type.
+GCP charges about $11.01 per hour for each H100 GPU when you factor in the required VM costs (prices vary based on several factors including region and demand).

 But GCP's pricing gets worse when you add up the hidden costs.
 You pay separately for the VM compute, storage, networking, and data egress.
 Those "small" charges add up fast when you're training AI models regularly.